Rumpole of the Bailey: Rumpole's family

 Apart from the legal drama in each story, Rumpole also has to deal with his relationships with family and friends.
-His wife Hilda was proud of her daddy (as she calls him), C. H. Wystan, who was Rumpole's Head of Chambers, and she frequently advocates that Rumpole seek a higher position in the legal world such as Head of Chambers, Queen's Counsel or a judgeship.
+His wife Hilda (whom he refers to as "She Who Must Be Obeyed") was proud of her "daddy" (as she calls him), C. H. Wystan, who was Rumpole's Head of Chambers, and she frequently advocates that Rumpole seek a higher position in the legal world such as Head of Chambers, Queen's Counsel or a judgeship.
 The Rumpoles reside in a cavernous, underheated mansion flat at 25B Froxbury Mansions (sometimes called Froxbury Court), Gloucester Road, London.

 Rumpole raises tensions with his American daughter-in-law Erica (Deborah Fallender) because of their differing views (such as her disapproval of his cross-examining a rape victim he believed to be lying).
 His associates' dynamic social positions contrast with his relatively static views, which causes feelings between him and the others to shift over time.

 Rumpole retired for a short period of time, moving to Florida to be near his son Nick, a sociology professor and now department head at the University of Miami.

 Nick is described by Rumpole as "the brains of the family".
 Nick was educated at public school as a teenager, then studied at Oxford University and Princeton.
 His academic visit to Baltimore University was determinant for staying in the US.
 Rumpole often says that Nick is proud of his father's work in criminal law, and enjoyed his accounts of his cases and "harmless legal anecdotes".

 Cast

 In total, seven series of Rumpole of the Bailey were made from 1978 to 1992, each consisting of six episodes.
-A special two-hour film, Rumpole's Return, was made and aired in 1980, between the 2nd and 3rd series.
+A special two-hour film, Rumpole's Return, was made and aired in 1980, between the second and third series.
 The author, John Mortimer, occasionally appeared as an extra.